canonical-web-and-design/tutorials.ubuntu.com/examples/guidelines-snap-tutorials.md

-# Example snap tutorial
+# Ubuntu tutorial guidelines

 // id is used as tutorial url
-id: example-snap-tutorial
+id: tutorial-guidelines
 summary: A summary tutorial description.
 Remember the content of it (as the title) is searchable.
 It should be around 26 words.
 // Categories correspond to one or multiple area of the developer site
 categories: snapcraft